-The autolamp system also keeps the lights on for a preselected period of time after the ignition switch is turned to OFF.
+The autolamp system also keeps the lights on for a preselected period of time after the ignition switch is turned to OFF

 - To turn autolamps on, rotate the control counterclockwise.
-The preselected time lapse is adjustable up to approximately three minutes by continuing to rotate the control counterclockwise. - To turn autolamps off, rotate the control clockwise to OFF. - A small LED illuminates under the autolamp control to indicate that the headlamps have been turned on by the autolamps.
+The preselected time lapse is adjustable up to approximately three minutes by continuing to rotate the control counterclockwise. - To turn autolamps off, rotate the control clockwise to OFF.